 On 22 December 2021, the US FDA granted Pfizer's antiviral PAXLOVIDTM EUA for mild-to-moderate COVID-19 in patients aged 12 years or older who are at high risk for progression to severe COVID-19.
-On 25 May 2023, the US FDA granted full approval for PAXLOVID under the same indication (FDA 2023).
+On 25 May 2023, the US FDA granted full approval for PAXLOVID under the same indication among patients aged 18 years or older (FDA 2023).
 Pregnant patients are considered at high risk for progression to severe COVID-19 (CDC 2022).